DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 The aim of the study was to understand the impact of BNPL schemes on customer spending.

-This data allowed the researchers to make a direct comparison of sales made both before and after the BNPL scheme was introduced.
+This data allowed the researchers to make a direct comparison of sales, made both before and after the BNPL scheme was introduced.

 ADVERTISEMENT

-The study also found that the impact was not limited to a short-term boost as customers purchased more on average for the remainder of the study.
+The study also found that the impact was not limited to a short-term boost, as customers purchased more, on average, for the remainder of the study.

-BNPL Scheme
+BNPL Schemes

-While for many they can be a helpful, interest-free way to alleviate the burden of large payments, there can also be negative effects for the purchaser, the researchers noted.
+While, for many, they can be a helpful, interest-free way to alleviate the burden of large payments, there can also be negative effects for the purchaser, the researchers noted.

-Dr Maesen, explained, “The risk is that these schemes allow financially vulnerable customers to take on unsustainable levels of debt – and in response to these issues, new rules and regulations are on the horizon in the UK.
+Maesen explained, “The risk is that these schemes allow financially vulnerable customers to take on unsustainable levels of debt – and in response to these issues, new rules and regulations are on the horizon in the UK.

-“However, it’s clear that for businesses, these schemes are proving incredibly beneficial for their profits.”
+“However, it’s clear that, for businesses, these schemes are proving incredibly beneficial for their profits.”

 Get the week's top grocery retail news